-• a sequence of lessons
+• a sequence of lessons.

-a range of resources and activities that cover the full range of skills (including opportunities for revision and consolidation, and stretch and challenge) the appropriate lexical and grammatical content.
-ASSESSM IENT OBJECTIVES he 4 skills - Speaking, writing, reading and listening.
-Students to get used to the grading criteria.
-ASSESSM IENT STRUCTURE speaking, E Spanish specification is a linear course with terminal examinations in listening, reading and writing at the end.
-There are two tiers of entry, Foundation (Grades igher (Grades 4-9).
-Thematic and linguistic revision will therefore be strategically Paper 1: Examination - Listening: 25% of GCSE, 35 minutes (Foundation), 45 minutes (Higher) Paper 2: Non-examined assessment - Speaking: 25% of GCSE Paper 3: Examination - Reading: 25% of GCSE, 45 minutes (Foundation), 1 hour (Higher) Paper 4: Examination - Writing: 25% of GCSE, 1 hour (Foundation), 1 hour 15 minutes (Higher)
+- a range of resources and activities that cover the full range of skills (including opportunities for revision and consolidation and stretch and challenge). - the appropriate lexical and grammatical content.

+Covering the 4 skills - speaking, writing, reading, and listening.
+Students to get used to the AQA new grading criteria.

+The GCSE Spanish specification is a linear course with terminal examinations in listening, speaking, reading, and writing at the end.
+There are two tiers of entry, Foundation (Grades 1-5) and Higher (Grades 4-9).
+Thematic and linguistic revision will therefore be strategically planned.

+- Paper 1: Examination Listening: 25% of GCSE, 35 minutes (Foundation), 45 minutes (Higher). - Paper 2: Non-examined assessment Speaking: 25% of GCSE. - Paper 3:Examination Reading: 25% of GCSE, 45 minutes (Foundation), 1 hour (Higher). - Paper 4: Examination Writing: 25% of GCSE, 1 hour (Foundation), 1 hour 15 minutes (Higher).